Personal Injury Attorney in Atlanta

 What Are the Most Common Types of Personal Injury Cases?

 Personal injuries can happen while you’re at home, at work, driving, shopping, and under any number of other circumstances.
-Here are some of the most common kinds of personal injury cases:

 • Car accidents – Injuries related to drunk drivingdistracted drivingpedestrian accidents, and so on are all possible personal injury claims.